 Research Statement

-I am a PhD candidate in astroparticle physics specialising in the study of Galactic Cosmic Rays (GCRs), with a focus on AMS-02 data analysis and GCR transport phenomenology.
+I am a PhD in astroparticle physics specialising in the study of Galactic Cosmic Rays (GCRs), with a focus on AMS-02 data analysis and GCR transport phenomenology.
 My work combines data-driven methods and theoretical modelling to investigate cosmic-ray propagation and composition.
 Recent projects include a quantitative evaluation of machine learning techniques for antideuteron searches and a reassessment of electron-capture decay within GCR transport frameworks.

 Current Projects